Heal and Grow

-ADDICTION / SUBSTANCE USE
+DEPENDENCY / SUBSTANCE COUNSELING

 For many who struggle with substance abuse and dependency, admitting that there is a problem can be challenging.
 It often feels like an impossible journey of rehabilitation.
 Taking this first and often difficult step takes a lot of courage.
 We are here to help you walk on the waters of faith, so you can lean on Christ for healing – physically, emotionally, and spiritually.

-Struggling with addiction often feels like hopelessness, desperation, and loneliness for both the user and their family.
+Struggling with dependency often feels like hopelessness, desperation, and loneliness for both the user and their family.
 There is hope for a way out of this dark time.
 We strive to follow God’s example by providing those struggling with a safe, non-judgmental space for support and healing.

 Signs and symptoms of chemical dependency include: